mfornace/nupack-docs-dev/sources/design.md

 The user may wish to alter the relative weighting of defect contributions within the design objective function, $\mathcal{M}$, to prioritize or deprioritize design quality for a portion of the design ensemble.
 Custom defect weights can be defined for any level within the design ensemble (tube, complex, strand, domain), or for any combination of levels (specified coarser to finer with a period separating each level).
 Each weight takes a value in the interval $[0,\infty)$.
 By default, all weights are unity.
 Increasing the weight for a tube, complex, strand or domain will lead to a corresponding increase in the allocation of effort to designing this entity, typically leading to a corresponding reduction in the defect contribution of the entity.
 Likewise, decreasing the weight for a tube, complex, strand or domain will lead to a corresponding decrease in the allocation of effort to designing this entity, typically leading to a corresponding increase in the defect contribution of the entity.
 Weights specified at multiple levels within the ensemble are multiplicative (see Supplementary Information of the [multistate design paper](https://pubs.acs.org/doi/10.1021/jacs.6b12693) for details).
 With the default value of unity for all weights, $\mathcal{M}$ reduces to the multistate test tube ensemble defect, representing the average equilibrium fraction of incorrectly paired nucleotides over the design ensemble.
 With custom weights, the physical meaning of the objective function is distorted in the service of adjusting design priorities.
 The following script illustrates assignment of defect weights at different levels within the design ensemble:

-You can define custom weights by constructing a `Weights` object from the set of `TargetTube`s that will be designed.
+You can define custom weights by constructing a `Weights` object from the set of `DTube`s that will be designed.

 ```python
 weights = Weights(tubes) # All weights are initialized to 1